-After taking a look at multiple marketing strategy approaches, we can summarise some common approaches to a the best marketing campaigns.
+After taking a look at multiple marketing strategy approaches, we can summarise some common approaches to the best marketing campaigns.

+- Understand the Market: Understand your competition, your audience and the platforms available to you!
+Make sure that your knowledge of all aspects is balanced, contextual and purposeful.
 Knowing your audience really well but not understanding the competition in the market will harm your results.
 Focus on market research and the best marketing campaign strategy can be formed around your findings.

-Your audience will have a variety of tastes and preferences.
+- Create a Variety of Content: Your audience will have a variety of tastes and preferences.
 From video to audio to text, there are a large number of ways you can approach content creation.
 Understand how to combine every available method, how to use them separately and which sector of your target audience each relates to.

-Different social media platforms open doors for various exposure opportunities.
+- Use Social Media: Different social media platforms open doors for various exposure opportunities.
 Make sure you understand the different content that can be created for each platform.